QiyueShang666/SSL-for-Video/README.md

 The implementation should work with python >= 3.8, pytorch >= 0.4, torchvision >= 0.2.2.

-The repo also requires cv2, tensorboardX >= 1.7, joblib, tqdm, ipdb.
+The repo also requires cv2, tensorboardX >= 1.7

 ### Prepare data